 2) The Legend of Zelda: Majora’s Mask

 If Ocarina of Time is the pinnacle of Zelda, then Majora’s Mask is a dark horse.
 The series often takes strange and quirky turns, but none more so than Majora’s Mask.
-It moves away from the high fantasy stuff in favor of something darker and dreamier, and it all adds up to a delightfully creepy experiment that really takes a risk.
-Many games have tried to pull off a Groundhog Day type mechanic, but this one does it in spades.
+It moves away from the high fantasy stuff in favor of something darker and dreamier, and it all adds up to a delightfully bizarre experiment that really takes a risk.
+Many games have tried to pull off a Groundhog Day-type mechanic, but this one does it in spades.

 3) The Legend of Zelda: Breath of the Wild